Frigate relies on Docker , which I installed simply by typing on my Mageia.

 Loaded: loaded

-(/usr/lib/systemd/system/docker.service; disabled; preset: disabled)
+(/usr/lib/systemd/system/docker.service; disabled; preset:

 Active: active (running) since Fri